Key Elements of an LLC Operating Agreement

 Do LLCs have Operating Agreements?

-Some states, such as California, Delaware, Maine, Missouri, Nebraska, and New York, require LLCs to have an Operating Agreement.
+Some states, such as California, Delaware, Maine, Missouri, Nebraska, and New York, require LLC operating agreements.
 Other states may not require an Operating Agreement, but it’s best to have one to outline the ownership and member duties of your LLC.

 What do you do with an Operating Agreement?